aws/amazon-vpc-cni-k8s/docs/troubleshooting.md

 - **NetworkManager-cloud-setup** - The `nm-cloud-setup` service is incompatible with AWS VPC CNI.
 This service overwrites and clears ip rules installed for pods, which breaks pod networking.
 This package may be present in RHEL8 AMIs.
 See [here](https://access.redhat.com/solutions/6319811) for a RedHat thread explaining the issue.
 The symptom for this issue is the presence of routing table 30200 or 30400.

+- **pod deletion fails after downgrade** - If you created pods with VPC CNI version >= 1.12.1, then downgraded to a version < 1.12.1 and pod deletion is failing, check if you are hitting [#2321](https://github.com/aws/amazon-vpc-cni-k8s/issues/2321).

 ## CNI Compatibility